 - Assure the trailer has space to park on level ground.
-If the ground is not level, roll the trailer up on ramps to level it out before unloading. - Crates are stacked as tall as three high.
-(In this case, rail crates weigh up to 5,000 lbs and post crates weigh 2,160 lbs). - 3.
-Remove the stack that has the greatest side-to-side clearance first. - 4.
-Loop the nylon strapping around the bottom center of the crate on the far side (Loop #1).
+If the ground is not level, roll the trailer up on ramps to level it out before unloading. - 2.
+Crates are stacked as tall as three high.
+(In this case, 3 stacked rail crates weigh up to 5,000 lbs and post crates weigh 2,160 lbs).
+Remove the lowest weight stack first, as it has less resistance to sliding than heavier stacks. - 3.
+Loop the nylon strapping around the bottom of the crate on the far side.
 55 feet of strapping will ensure reach to the farthest crates.
 This is critical to successful unloading.
 Use only nylon strapping, no steel chains.
-This is for safety in case of a break of the straps while pulling. - 5.
-Loop #1 is then attached to the next strap by creating Loop #2; loop the second strap through both ends.
-Attach on the bottom center of the crate.
-Do this until you have the length to attach to the tractor. - 6.
-Either hook the nylon strapping to the tractor with steel hooks or strap the loops around the tractor. - 7.
+This is for safety in case of a break of the straps while pulling. - 4.
+Either hook the nylon strapping to the fork lift with steel hooks or loop the straps around the forks. - 5.
 Remove crates from the door end one at a time and stage them for the job.
 Crates can be field stacked on hard, flat surfaces or on level concrete up to 3 high for both post and rail crates.
-If on an uneven field, post and rail crates can be stacked up to 2 high. - a.
-Warning: No one should be in the trailer during sliding as this may cause injury or death. - 8.
+If on an uneven field, post and rail crates can be stacked up to 2 high. - 6.
 Crate ends should never contact the adjacent stacked goods during movement since this can cause the crate ends to catch each other.
-This can cause the crate end to contact and damage the product. - 9.
-After removing the crates nearest the doors, you will then need to slide stacks of crates toward the door for unloading.
+This can cause the crate end to contact and damage the product. - 7.
+After removing the crates nearest the doors, you will then need to slide stacks of crates toward the door for unloading. - a.
+Warning: No one should be in the trailer while sliding the crates as this may cause injury or death. - 8.
 Since access to the far side of the crate stacks can be tricky, you can hook to the center of the crate only on post crates (NOT heavy rail crate stacks).
 Only do this if there is no other choice. - a.
 This can cause band breakage.
 Be ready to stop quickly if a band breaks to prevent full crate detachment from the load.

-UNLOADING GATE PALLETS
+2 UNLOADING GATE PALLETS